-4.2.3 Selecting Keypad Transmission Format
+Selecting Keypad Transmission Format 4.2.3

-There are nine keypad transmission formats.
+There are eight different keypad transmission formats.

 - Only one keypad transmission format can be active at any one time. - When using the keypad transmission format "1 to 8 keys BCD, Clock & Data" (Option 8), an additional input is required to specify the number of keys in the PIN code.